 Mine development: Total TSF expansion progressed 92.3%, reaching the 537m RL, providing adequate capacity until May 2023.
 The remaining work to complete for 540m RL level will continue after commencement of production.
-Pre-stripping commenced in July at Buffalo Reef in preparation for the completion of flotation plant, the start of commissioning, and continued during the second quarter for ramp up production in January 2023.
-Mining of transitional and sulphide ore continued this quarter to stockpile ore for future production.
+Pre-stripping commenced in July at Buffalo Reef in preparation for the completion of flotation plant, the start of commissioning, and continued.
+Mining of transitional and sulphide ore continued to stockpile ore for future production.
+During this quarter, the mining horizon had reached high-grade sulphide ore levels at Buffalo Reef.
+With the new mining fleet mobilized, the mining rate continues to improve and high-grade fresh ore zone will increase mill feed to the flotation plant which enable the plant to reach full production capacity in the coming months.